 The Longley Trust is a local independent grant-making charity that supports organisations helping people in Crawley.
 Click here for more details.

 Grants of up to £2,000 are available through Tesco’s local community grant scheme, Bags of Help.
 Community projects must meet the criteria of bringing benefits to the community.
 Find out more here.

 An independent charitable trust funded by the profits of Lloyds Banking Group.
-They partner with small and local charities helping people overcome complex social issues such as mental health, homelessness and domestic abuse.
+They partner with small and local charities with annual income between £25,000 and £1 million, supporting work on a wide range of issues, including mental health, homelessness and domestic abuse.
 Find out more here.